mark-west/dinetogether/replit.md

 # Overview

-DineSync is a restaurant dining coordination web application built with React and Express.
+DineTogether is a restaurant dining coordination web application built with React and Express.
 The app allows users to create groups, plan dining events, and chat with friends about restaurant visits.
 It features a modern responsive design using Tailwind CSS and ShadCN UI components, with PostgreSQL database storage and Replit-based authentication.

 # User Preferences